anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 A number of onboarding scenarios can be met using differing combinations of this information.
-All scenarios address the primary threat of a Man-in-The-Middle (MiTM) registrar gaining control over the pledge device.
+All scenarios address the primary threat of an on-path active attacker (or MiTM) impersonating the registrar.
+This would gain control over the pledge device.
 The following combinations are "types" of vouchers:

 |            | Assertion || Registrar ID || Validity |
 Voucher Type |Logged|Verified |Trust Anchor|CN-ID or DNS-ID| RTC | Nonce |